-This is one in a series of 13 country reports about micro, small and medium-sized enterprises' (MSMEs) use of digital tools in North America, South America, South Asia, and Southeast Asia.
-These are accompanied by a global report, containing a complete description of the research and survey methodology.
+xliii This is one in a series of 12 country reports about micro, small and medium-sized enterprises' (MSMEs) use of Digital Tools in South America and Asia.
+The forthcoming global report will contain a complete description of the research and survey methodology.